danialhui/kspc-nodejs/README.md

 The entry point of the program at [index.js](https://github.com/danialhui/kspc-nodejs/blob/main/index.js).
 It can be access using command `npm start run-object-sorter `

+`node-watch` was use for file watch on the input directory over `fs.watch` because `fs.watch` having problem on triggering same event multiple times and cause same file was processed more than once.

 ## Challenge C
 ***Dockerize Challenge B. Write a docker file so that it reads the output from Challenge A as an Input.
 Once this container is started, the program in challenge B is executed to process this file.
 The output should be saved in a file and should be exposed to the Docker host machine.***